-I shouldn’t have worried, because after I blended up the berries and spinach, I couldn’t taste anything grassy at all (I promise)!
 As a matter of fact, it was downright delicious.
-My husband also loved this smoothie, and I think you will, too!
+My husband also loved this Berry Green Smoothie, and I think you will, too!

-Cheers to your health!
-My Berry Green Smoothie is full of nutrients, antioxidants, phytochemicals, and lots of other good stuff.
-Read more about the health benefits of berries, spinach, and green tea.
+And not only is my Berry Green Smoothie recipe tasty, it's also full of nutrients, antioxidants, phytochemicals, and lots of other good stuff.

 Berry Green Smoothie

-- 1 1/2 cups Driscoll’s* mixed berries (I used blackberries, raspberries, and strawberries.)
+- 1 ½ cups mixed berries (I used blackberries, raspberries, and strawberries.)

 - 2 cups spinach

-While fruit is freezing, bring 1 1/2 cups water almost to a boil.
+- Meanwhile, bring 1 ½ cups water to a boil.
 Pour water into a large mug and add the tea bag.
-Let steep for 3 – 5 minutes and then remove tea bag.
+Let steep for 3 - 5 minutes and then remove tea bag.
 Allow tea to cool to room temperature and set aside.

-To make smoothie, add frozen fruit to a blender.
-Grab a large handful of spinach (about 2 cups) and place it on top of berries.
-Cut half a pear into large pieces and add to blender.
-Pour cooled tea over everything and blend until smooth, stirring if needed.
+- To make smoothie, add frozen fruit to a blender.
+Cover with spinach, then add pear.
+Pour cooled tea over everything and blend until smooth, stopping blender to stir as needed.